WGLab/biocluster/10 Misc Linux configuration.md

 # continue tackle CentOS 6

-Since the most recent Rocks uses CentOS 6 as the backbone, we need to deal with a lot of issues related to installing higher version of specific software tools.
+For CentOS 6 users (including but not limited to Rocks users), we need to deal with a lot of issues related to installing higher version of specific software tools.
 The above sections give some examples, and below I will describe more examples on installing some of the most widely used packages for Linux.

 1. php